SAP-samples/partner-reference-application/Tutorials/13-Deploy-Sample-Application.md

 3. Run the command `npm install` to install the npm packages from the *package.json*.

 4. Run the command `npm run build` to build the project with the information from the *mta.yaml*.
-    > Note: The rimraf command in the npm script removes the node modules to clean up the project.

 5. To deploy the application, run the command `npm run deploy`.
 The file *./mta_archives/archive.mtar* is copied and deployed into your SAP BTP Cloud Foundry runtime space.